 12. Take a side-trip to Creation Wines

 Chances are that when you’re driving to Stanford you may go through Hermanus and it’s certainly worth taking a detour to visit Creation Wines in the beautiful Hemel-en-Aarde valley.
 Their delicious, aromatic and flavoursome wines have won multiple awards.
-They offer stunning food and wine pairings, such as the wine and canapés (R125pp), or wine and chocolate (R90pp).
-You can have a main dish and dessert – highly recommended to taste more of chef Warwick Taylor’s magic.
-But that's a subject for a post of its own.
+They offer stunning food and wine pairings.
+You can have a main dish and dessert – highly recommended to taste more of the Creation magic.

 Tasting, sales and cellar tours daily 10-5pm (except Christmas and New Year’s Day)